Patagonia, Argentina – Chile

 • Marine Life: Get glimpses of southern right whales, sea lions, and dolphins in the water.

-This area’s a dream spot for folks who love to watch birds and snap pics of wild critters.
+This area is a dream spot for folks who love to watch birds and snap photos of wild critters.

 Adventure Activities